mmrahmanwritescode/laravel-custom-inertia-authorization/README.md

-# 🔐 Laravel Vue Authorization System
+# 🔐 Laravel Inertia Vue Authorization System

-Welcome to a comprehensive **Role-Based Access Control (RBAC)** system built with Laravel 12 and Vue 3!
+Welcome to a comprehensive **Role-Based Access Control (RBAC)** system built with Laravel 12 and Inertia Vue 3!
 This project demonstrates how to create a secure, scalable authorization system that's perfect for learning modern web development patterns.

 ## 🚀 What You'll Discover